Helpful Practices for Parent Communication

 When it goes well, a parent call can be a transformative moment in your relationship with the student, and by extension in your classroom.

 The research is clear: school-parent partnerships benefit our students.
 For example, this 2017 review of literature found, “there is a demonstrable connection between family engagement, school improvement, and student outcomes”.
-The review continues to outline the wide body of research going back at least 3 decades shows a strong correlation between strong home-school partnerships and student achievement.
+The review continues to outline the wide body of research going back at least 3 decades demonstrating the correlation between strong home-school partnerships and student achievement.
 This 2015 action research project found a positive correlation between family involvement and 4th grade standardized testing results.
 Something as simple as a once weekly, one-sentence text to parents resulted in higher pass rates for credit recovery students in this 2015 study.
 The benefits are consistent across socio-economic groups, cultures, and grade levels. (see these studies of inner-city students, Latino students, and hearing-impared students as just a sample of the many similar studies.

 Communicating with parents, therefore, cannot be an afterthought in our classrooms.
 It must be a central component of our instructional practice.